 April 15, 2021•

 Those of you familiar with Bitcatcha may notice that we seem a little biased towards SiteGround, and you know what?

 You’re absolutely right.

-If you ran as many tests and did as many comparisons as us, you’d probably be biased too.
+If you ran as many tests and did as many comparisons for web hosting as us, you’d probably be biased too.

-Today, SiteGround has datacenters in 5 countries, services more than 800,000 domains worldwide and has over 400 (and growing) people under their employment.
+Today, SiteGround has data centers in 6 countries, services more than 2,000,000 domains worldwide and has over 500 (and growing) people under their employment.